wassermanlab/TFBS_Visualization/README_Visualization.txt

 README

 ---------------------------------------------------------------------------
-R_function--CB-plot_TFBS-landscape_TFBS-bi-motif_Dinucleotide-environment.R
+Visualization_methods_Rcode.R
 ---------------------------------------------------------------------------

 If R is not yet installed, visit http://cran.r-project.org

-To load the functions within the file R_function--CB-plot_TFBS-landscape_TFBS-bi-motif_Dinucleotide-environment.R, use the command source() e.g. source("/dir1/dir2/R_function--CB-plot_TFBS-landscape_TFBS-bi-motif_Dinucleotide-environment.R"), where dir1 and dir2 represent the location (absolute path) of the R code.
+To load the functions within the file Visualization_methods_Rcode.R, use the command source() e.g. source("/dir1/dir2/Visualization_methods_Rcode.R"), where dir1 and dir2 represent the location (absolute path) of the R code.

 To view the usage of the four plotting functions, use the command view.help(), which is the last function provided in the R file.